yeganathan18/scaling-dollop/twitter/README.md

   - **Feeds** - shows the tweets of following users
   - **People** - people button in the sidebar, shows the people that user can follow
   - **Home** - home button in the sidebar, shows the tweets of the user
-  - **New Tweet** - new tweet button in the sidebar, shows the form to tweet
+  - **New Tweet** - new tweet button in the sidebar, shows the text input to tweet
   - **Logout** - logout button in the sidebar, logs out the user

 ## Misc